ring-lang/ring/README.md

 Ring comes with many styles for writing your source code!

-Also, you can change the language keywords and operators and create your custom style!
+Also, You can change the language keywords and operators and create your custom style!

 ### The First Style